Magento Commerce (Cloud) 2.2.1 Release Notes

 ADMIN_EMAILvariable must be set for new and existing projects.
 We require that you configure the

 ADMIN_EMAILenvironment variable for deployments, including new installations and upgrades.
 You can set this variable through the Project Web Interface.
-For instructions, see Add admin variables for Admin access.
+For instructions, see Change the Magento Admin URL, username, and password on master.

 We are grateful to the wider Magento community and would like to acknowledge their contributions to this release.
 Check out the Magento Commerce 2.2.1 Release Notes for more information.